Being a Pompous Pinhead Throuought Time and Space

 Well, the premiere of the latest season of Dr. Who was quite silly but it was great fun.
 This was a masterful bit of sadism in that it resulted in my eagerly looking forward to tonights episode so that the kick in the teeth was much greater.

-The scale was off, the premise was dumb and The Doctor was in full pompous, provincial, left wing sneer mode.
+The scale was off, the premise was dumb and The Doctor was in full pompous, provincial, aristocratic sneer mode.

 I must be falling behind, I didn't know the new season was out.
 But I'm not sure if I want to see this, even if Clara is a damned cutie.